 - Singed carpets, walls, and other building materials can result in layers of soot and ash that a household vacuum cleaner cannot remove.
-These residues get ground into carpeting or remain airborne days after the fire is extinguished, eventually settling in other areas of the home.
-A fire damage cleanup company will have the proper equipment to safely extract all such debris.
+These residues get ground into carpeting or remain airborne days after the fire is extinguished, eventually settling in other home areas.
+A fire damage cleanup company will have the proper equipment to extract all such debris safely.

-- Burning carpet embers, electrical wires, and other materials create hazardous fumes that are damaging to your sinuses, and that can cause headaches, watery eyes, and other physical symptoms!
+- Burning carpet embers, electrical wires, and other materials create hazardous fumes that damage your sinuses and can cause headaches, watery eyes, and other physical symptoms!
 A professional, thorough fire cleanup service removes those fumes so you can breathe freely.

 - Even after fumes in the home are extracted, smoky and burning smells can still linger for days.
-A professional odor neutralizing service after cleanup will remove those smells and ensure your house smells fresh and clean once again.
+Professional odor-neutralizing service after cleanup will remove those smells and ensure your house smells fresh and clean once again.

 Why You Need Fire Restoration and Rebuilding

-If a fire has damaged building materials and surfaces in your home, you need professional fire restoration and rebuilding work, even if you’re handy with power tools and everyday home repairs!
+Suppose a fire has damaged building materials and surfaces in your home.
+In that case, you need professional fire restoration and rebuilding work, even if you’re handy with power tools and everyday home repairs!
 Before you consider tearing out singed materials and trying to repair your fire-damaged home, note why professional fire restoration is a better option:

 - Fire restoration experts are skilled at noting if electrical wiring, insulation, and other materials in hard-to-see spaces are damaged due to heat and flames.

 - Singed or water-softened wood studs need replacing and not bracing.
 This is especially true for load-bearing studs and beams!
-A homeowner might not recognize the extent of the damage to many wood parts of their home’s overall framework and structure, leaving their home vulnerable to shifting and settling over time.
+A homeowner might not recognize the damage to many wood parts of their home’s overall framework and structure, leaving their home vulnerable to shifting and settling over time.